stuartsmith06/apologeticsgeek/about.markdown

 permalink: /about/
 ---

-Welcome!
+Hello!
 My name is Stuart.
 I’m an information security professional, a computer geek, U.S. Army Veteran, and most importantly a Christian “case maker.”
 I’m married to my beautiful wife, Joyce.
 We're also blessed to be grandparents!

 When I was 17, I became a follower of Jesus of Nazareth.
 I was a nominal Christian at best, and in my late 20’s was challenged (by an atheist) about my beliefs.
 I discovered I really had no reasons to defend what I believed or why I believed it.
 This led me to the world of Christian apologetics.